Buhari calls for an end to violence in Boki – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari has called to an immediate end to the on-going violence in the Boki Local Government Area of Cross River State, which has in the past 24 hours led to a yet to be ascertained number of deaths and arson attacks.
+President Muhammadu Buhari has called for an immediate end to the on-going violence in the Boki Local Government Area of Cross River State, which has in the past 24 hours led to a yet to be ascertained number of deaths and arson.

 Senior Special Assistant to the President on Media and Publicity, Garba Shehu, said Buhari strongly condemned the violence.